The Church's Weaknesses

 Difficult Theological Problems are Piling Up

 Theological advancements are produced at a glacial pace, if at all.
 Many topics have been debated for centuries without progress.
 Technological progress moves at a much faster rate, and society has had to, and soon will, completely reform itself to cope with the changes which technology will bring.
 As a result, theological conundrums are being generated faster than they can ever be resolved, which both highlights and hastens the irrelevance of Christianity.
+As a result, theological conundrums are being generated faster than they can ever be resolved, since theologians are too busy resolving questions which no one is asking; this both highlights and hastens the irrelevance of Christianity.
 These high-value questions include:

 - Would human clones have souls?